 Steve was born on May 16, 1944, to Edwin Milton and Rebecca Evelyn (Flanders) Erickson, in New Haven CT.
 He spent his childhood in New Haven CT, Cortland NY, Harrisburg PA, and Upper Arlington OH.
 He graduated from Upper Arlington High School in 1962, excelling in football (All CBL Conference End), swimming (All-American), and track.

 Steve was preceded in death by his parents, and brother Bruce Erickson.
-He is also survived by: daughter Kristy Lyn (Michael) Vannelli of San Francisco CA; son Keith Michael Erickson of Fort Collins CO; grandchildren: Joseph Enzo, Leo Nicolo and Alessia Rose Vannelli, and Ryker Chase Erickson; sister-in-law Ann Erickson (Bruce, deceased)of Chapel Hill NC; brothers David (Sherry) of Columbus OH; Glenn (Sandra) of Natal Brazil; Mark (Eloise) of Columbus OH; eleven nieces and nephews; and ten great nephews and nieces.
+He is also survived by: daughter Kristy Lyn (Michael) Vannelli of San Francisco CA; son Keith Michael Erickson of Fort Collins CO; grandchildren: Joseph Enzo, Leo Nicolo and Alessia Rose Vannelli, and Ryker Chase Erickson; sister-in-law Ann Erickson (Bruce, deceased)of Chapel Hill NC; brothers David (Sherry) of Columbus OH; Glenn (Sandra) of Natal Brazil; Mark (Eloise) of Columbus OH; eleven nieces and nephews; ten great nephews and nieces; and several cousins.

 Steve attended Toledo University (OH).
 He played varsity football and track and was a three-year letterman and all Mid-American guard in 1965.
-He was a member of Sigma Phi Epsilon fraternity and Tau Beta Pi Engineering Honor Society.
+He was a member of Sigma Phi Epsilon fraternity, Tau Beta Pi Engineering Honor Society, and the Honor Society of Phi Kappa Phi.
 Steve graduated in 1967 with a Bachelor of Science in Civil Engineering.
 He graduated from The Ohio State University in 1969 with a Master of Science in Sanitary Engineering.
 He also received a Master of Science in Systems Management from the University of Southern California in 1975.
 Steve was pursuing a Doctorate in Metallurgical Engineering from the University of Nevada, Reno.
+He was posthumously awarded a Master of Science in Metallurgical Engineering in 2019.
 Other memberships include National Society of Professional Engineers and Society for Mining, Metallurgy & Exploration.

 Steve served in the United States Navy, Civil Engineer Corps from 1969-1989.
 His duty stations include: MCAS Cherry Point (NC); Naval Support Advisory Group, DaNang, Vietnam; NAS Point Mugu (CA); Naval Base, Port Hueneme (CA), where Steve served with NMCB-3; Southern Division, Naval Facilities Engineering Command, Charleston (SC); HQ, USFJ-J4, Yokota (Japan); and Navy Public Works Center, Army Base, Oakland (CA).